Live virtual tour on June 8, 2025, at 3:00 pm in English (Montreal)

-Live virtual tour on February 23, 2025, at 3:00 pm in English (EST)
+Live virtual tour on February 23, 2025, at 3:00 pm in English (Montreal)

 Welcome aboard, history enthusiasts!
 Today, we embark on a virtual journey through time to explore the fascinating tale of the Intercolonial Railway, its sleeping cars, and the dedicated porters, the unsung heroes who ensured a comfortable journey while also standing at the forefront of the fight for racial equality and justice.